joshjohanning/github-misc-scripts/gh-cli/README.md

 ```

-### Archive repositories
+### archive-repositories.sh

 Archives/unarchives repositories in bulk.

 Given a file with a list of repository names, it will archive/unarchive the repositories.

-The repos files list should be a file with the reposity names, one per line in the format `owner/repo`.
+The repos files list should be a file with the repository names, one per line in the format `owner/repo`.

 By default it archives the repository, but if you pass `false` as the second argument it will unarchive the repositories.